jacklipton/Aviation-weather-board/README.md

 ## Configuration

-Ensure in the script you add the name of your own wifi SSID and password at line 39 and 40.
-You can choose your own airports at line 89 by modifying the ICAO airport codes.
+Ensure in the script you add the name of your own wifi SSID and password at line 9 and 10 of connect_to_wifi.py.
+You can choose your own airports at line 28 by modifying the ICAO airport codes.
 Lastly, ensure you have added your API auth key.

 ## Contributing